 The East Contra Costa County Habitat Conservancy was created to oversee assembly and operation of the HCP/NCCP Preserve System and ensure compliance with all terms of the HCP/NCCP, permits, and Implementing Agreement.
-The Conservancy is run by a Governing Board of representatives from the cities and the County.
-The Conservancy will be advised by representatives of the wildlife agencies, local land management agencies, a pool of Science Advisors, and a public advisory committee.
+The Habitat Conservancy is run by a Governing Board of representatives from the Cities and the County.
+The Habitat Conservancy is advised by representatives of the wildlife agencies, local land management agencies, a pool of science advisors, and a Public Advisory Committee.

 It will primarily be the Cities and the County's responsibility to receive and review applications for take coverage under the HCP/NCCP in their jurisdiction.
-The primary duties of the Habitat Conservancy related to HCP/NCCP applications is to provide training and technical support to local planning staff.
+The primary duties of the Habitat Conservancy related to HCP/NCCP applications is to provide training and support to local planning staff.
 A summary of roles and responsibilities related to the application review process is included on this table.
-An overview of the Habitat Conservancy's proposed activities for 2008 is provided in this draft work plan.
+An overview of the Habitat Conservancy's proposed activities for 2016 is provided in the 2016 Work Plan.